gsoules/AvantElements/README.md

 * Detection of carriage returns, leading/trailing spaces, and en/em dashes where prohibited.
 * Date format validation.
 * Control of field widths.
-* Auto creation of links to other items having the same element value as the displayed item.
+* Auto creation of links to one or more other items having the same element value as the displayed item.
+* Auto creation of links to external web resources.
 * Option to hide the HTML checkbox on any element.
 * Option to hide the Add Input button on any element.
 * Option to make an element required.